Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 When it comes to using eye drops for various eye conditions, it is important to be aware of the potential reduced efficacy that can occur with prolonged use.
 This can have several implications for individuals relying on eye drops for their eye care needs.

-See also Ultimate Guide to Eye Drops - Types, Uses, and Administration Tips
+See also Essential Guide to Using Eye Drops for a 3-Year-Old - Types, Administration, Risks, and Tips

 Diminished Therapeutic Effects